Becoming Debt Free – My Story

 Also, it’s OK if you need to tell friends and family NO!
 You don’t always have to go out and spend money.
 Making small sacrifices now will help you reap great rewards later on.

 - Take the Get Out of Debt Pledge – Take the pledge – get out of debt.

 - Mad Money Monster – Avoid massive debt altogether.

 So back to my story of escaping the burden of debt…my wife and I skimped, saved, and sacrificed everything we could to help rid ourselves of that burden (including our nice road bikes ).
 With the help of our Debt Destruction Plan, and with some dedication, we were finally able to relieve ourselves of that $16,000.

 Now that we are debt free, our world has changed!
 And I hope that your world can change too.

 Hopefully this article has been helpful for you.
-I hope that I provided the debt advice that you needed to start moving forward with your financial future.
+With any luck, the debt advice that you needed to start moving forward with your financial future has been provided.

 If you still owe money, you now have the tools to start managing debt the right way.
-Because you have a plan in place, you now can get out of debt fast (or at least faster than you would have without your plan!)
+Because you have a plan in place, you can now get out of debt fast (or at least faster than you would have without a plan!)

 Learning how to become debt free is a practical money skill that is needed to financially survive in our world today.
-You can become a money manager by creating your Debt Destruction Plan and then living true to it!
+You can become a Personal Money Manager by creating a Debt Destruction Plan and then living true to it!

-Managing your money is one of many key skills that put YOU in control…and once you have that control, then you truly have POWER OVER LIFE!
+Managing money is one of many key life skills that put YOU in control…and once you have that control, then you truly have POWER OVER LIFE!